ibm-cloud-docs/dr-automation-powervs/FAQs.md

 >
 >`https_proxy="<ProxyIP>:3128"`
 > **Note**: Exporting these variables is automatic with the DR Deployment, you can validate the configuration using these variables.

+## Why is IBM Data Center not displayed as the location type during provisioning?
+{: #location-type}

+The location type displayed during provisioning depends on the selected plan.
+This behavior is expected and reflects the infrastructure associated with each deployment model:

+**Public plan**: Displays **IBM Data Center** as the location type, as the infrastructure is hosted and managed in IBM Cloud regions.

+**Private plan**: Displays **Client Location** as the location type, indicating that the infrastructure is physically deployed at the client site and managed remotely by IBM.

+This mapping is intentional and helps distinguish between public and private (on-premises, Private Pod environments) cloud deployments.